Village Aling The Way To Jiri To Everest Trekking

 We'll have lunch at the Thukla and continue towards the Lobuche.
 The altitude of Lobuche is 4900 meters.

 Of course, the views are brilliant, and the glacier and mountains are near you.
-Get into the guest house and have a free day overnight at the guest house.
+Get into the guest house and have a free overnight stay.

 Lodge In Lobuche